Psychosocial Peak Body

 About the PPB

-The Psychosocial Peak Body (PPB) supports Queenslanders experiencing psychosocial challenges by providing an information and advisory service to find out about local services, delivering training to promote inclusion, and advocating directly to government on issues impacting people, their carers, and kin, focused on non-clinical supports and systemic reform.
+The Psychosocial Peak Body (PPB) supports Queenslanders experiencing psychosocial challenges by connecting them with local services, delivering inclusion-focused training, and advocating directly to government on issues affecting people, carers, and families—focusing on non-clinical supports and systemic reform.

-Funded by the Department of Families, Seniors, Disability Services and Child Safety (DFSDCS), PPB meets quarterly with the current Disability Minister, department officials and other Disability Peak representative bodies to collaborate on projects and submissions.
-These Peaks advocate collectively to influence and inform government decision-making.
+Funded by the Department of Families, Seniors, Disability Services and Child Safety (DFSDCS), the PPB meets quarterly with the Disability Minister, departmental officials, and other Disability Peak bodies to collaborate on projects and submissions, influencing policy and decision-making collectively.

-The PPB now operates under the MHLEPQ umbrella, meaning we are supported and connected with their broader lived experience leadership and resources.
-The PPB’s work is intersectional and collaborative, supporting Queenslanders with disabling psychosocial experiences.
+Now operating under the MHLEPQ umbrella, the PPB benefits from broader lived-experience leadership and resources.
+Our work is intersectional and collaborative, championing the needs of Queenslanders with disabling psychosocial experiences.

 What is a Psychosocial Disability?